 Q: What’s the scoop on Flea, Tick, and Heartworm medication?

 There are many forms of preventions available and not all are appropriate for every individual.
-Long acting heartworm prevention like ProHeart6 is the easiest way to guarantee long term compliance.
-One injection lasts 6 months so owners do not have to remember to administer a monthly tablet.
+Long acting heartworm prevention like ProHeart6 and ProHear12 are the easiest way to guarantee long term compliance.
+One injection lasts 6 months and 12 months respectively so owners do not have to remember to administer a monthly tablet.
 Monthly heartworm preventatives work well but a single missed dose can leave your dog open to heartworm disease.

 Q: How often should I bathe my pet?